tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/8bdce5af630cfa5ba7f0c39a325a1583.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I observed all DNS traffic in Wireshark after executing the nslookup command in PowerShell.
-For this example, I used "disney."
-As shown, the nslookup query for "disney.com" returned an IP address from a non-authoritative DNS server.
+I also observed all DNS traffic in Wireshark after executing the nslookup command in PowerShell.
+For this example, I queried the domain "disney.com."
+As shown, the nslookup query returned an IP address from a non-authoritative DNS server.
 </p>
 <br />